Xevnar/filetype.nvim/README.md

 -- In init.lua or filetype.nvim's config file
 require("filetype").setup({
     overrides = {
-        -- The following overrides use simple table lookup for matching -- The values of each key can be either a string or a function that returns the filetype extensions = {
+        -- The following overrides use simple table lookup for matching.
+The values of each key can be either a string or a -- function that returns the filetype
+        extensions = {
             -- Set the filetype of *.pn files to potion pn = "potion",